 But the good news is that Medicare will pay for some of those costs.
 Let’s break down what Medicare will and won’t cover so that you can budget accordingly.

-Physical therapy is any type of medical care that evaluates and/or treats injuries and diseases which negatively affect your ability to function.
-There are three main reasons a doctor may prescribe physical therapy to:
+Physical therapy is any medical care that evaluates and/or treats injuries and diseases that negatively affect your ability to function.
+There are three main reasons a doctor may prescribe physical therapy:

 - Improve your current level of functioning